jakewalsh90/Terraform-Azure/Dual-Region-Azure-BaseLab/README.md

 #### First Region

-These will be in C:\baselabSetup of the DC VM after deployment, and should be run in this order:
+The setup scripts are in C:\baselabSetup of the region1-dc01-vm after deployment, and should be run in this order:

 1. baselab_DomainSetup.ps1 - the machine will reboot after this.
 2. baselab_LabStructure.ps1 - this will setup a basic OU structure.